A place for the Spiritually Homeless

 Living Invitation from the Heart of God

-Genesis 11 asks us: What towers am I still building in my life?
-Where am I trying to secure my name, my safety, my future—apart from God's direction?
+Genesis 11 asks us: What towers am I still building?
+Where am I trying to secure my name, my safety, my future—apart from God’s direction?

 Takeaways to Ponder